QUESTIONS & ANSWERS

 Q. What kind of transportation do you use for the tours?

 All the vehicles we use are in top shape and constantly inspected and fully insured with plenty of legroom and cold air conditioning systems.
 We use different types of highly reliable vehicles depending on the size of the group.
 For small groups of 5 or less we may use new Toyota Sienna Minivans.
 For groups of 6-14 we may use Ford Transit Vans or Mercedes Sprinters.
 For groups of 15 or more we may use several 15 passenger vans or a large 42 passenger bus with restroom and bar.
 For groups of 30 or more we can use either several vans or a bus, depending on the preference of the customer.
+For your bachelorette party we also have Party Buses for up to 22 passengers, with disco lights and bluetooth music sync capability.

 Q. Where is the pick up point for the tours?